SAP-samples/process-automation-enablement/Workshops/Workshop A - short/4 Forms/readme.md

 ## Next chapter

-Now, move on with **[05 Create a Visibility Scenario](https://github.com/SAP-samples/process-automation-enablement/tree/main/Workshops/Workshop%20A%20-%20short/5%20Visibility)**.
+Now, move on with **[05 Create a Visibility Scenario (Optional)](https://github.com/SAP-samples/process-automation-enablement/tree/main/Workshops/Workshop%20A%20-%20short/5%20Visibility)** or skip this one and move on directly with **[06 Run](https://github.com/SAP-samples/process-automation-enablement/tree/main/Workshops/Workshop%20A%20-%20short/6%20Run)**.

 ## How to obtain support <a name="support"></a>